ritam006/Understanding-and-Predicting-Property-Maintenance-Fines/README.md

 The train.csv model contains data for training the model.
 We use data from test.csv to predict the probablity that each corresponding ticket from test.csv will be paid.
 ### Approach 1
-We use sklearn.ensemble.RandomForestClassifier to predict the probablity
+We compare sklearn.ensemble.RandomForestClassifier and sklearn.ensemble.GradientBoostClasifier to predict the probablity